Skip to content

 Methylated B Vitamins

 With all B vitamins, methylation increases the bioavailability of the compounds.
-All B-vitamins contribute to healthy brain function, metabolism, and energy level.
+All B vitamins contribute to healthy brain function, metabolism, and energy levels.

 Yet, the most important of the B vitamins for students are vitamin B5, vitamin B6, vitamin B9, and vitamin B12.

 Vitamin B5 is used to synthesize coenzyme A. Vitamin B6 is used to metabolize amino acids and fatty acids.
 Vitamin B9 and B12 are crucial for brain function.
-And altogether, they contribute to the homocysteine cycle which is vital for thinking.
+Altogether, they contribute to the homocysteine cycle which is vital for thinking.

 Methylating of B complexes ensures they are easily absorbable and hence usable by the body.